 We hear all the time how important is it to protect our financial information from potential identity theft.
-In all of this, have you ever thought about the chance of your child’s identity being stolen?
+In all of this, have you ever thought about the chance of your child’s or teen's identity being stolen?
 Let's take a look at some of the signs as well as what you can do to report and prevent identity theft:

 SIGNS YOUR CHILD'S INFORMATION HAS BEEN COMPROMISED: